AudreyLL88/MS3__Sante/README.md

 * To create Santé!
 I researched several popular Food and Beverages websites such as [**Epicurious**](https://www.epicurious.com/), [**Delish**](https://www.delish.com/) and [**Cocktail Flow**](https://cocktailflow.com/).
 * I also checked which website had the most interesting cocktail recipes (classics and originals) and my choice went to:
 * Most of these websites usually include a story around the cocktail and I decided to turn it only in a small description as I as a user usually skip most of the text and prefer to have the ingredients right away.
+I did a small poll among my friends on **Instagram** about the Story vs. No Story topic on recipe website and results showed 89% (on 145 people) in favor of No Story.
+The people have spoken, No story it is.

 <a name="design-choices"></a>